-Fold flour downward in half a few times until it looks something like this.
+Fold rolled dough downward in half a few times.

-Then cut into thin strips.
+Cut into thin strips.
+A pizza cutter can be handy for this.
 Unroll and place in a pile, again with plenty of flour so they don’t stick together.
-Set aside & let rest for a few minutes.
+Set aside & let noodles rest for a few minutes.

-Add a half of a chopped yellow onion, chopped celery and a couple chopped carrots to broth.
+Add onion, chopped celery and peas & carrots to broth.
 Add seasonings like salt, pepper, a house seasoning, and maybe even some of your favorite chopped herbs like rosemary, thyme & sage.
+Sage will give your soup a similar flavor as traditional stuffing.
+Stir in some Chicken Better Than Bouillon if soup is bland and needs more meat flavor.
 Bring broth to a boil again.

 Add noodles a few at a time.
 The reason for the boiling temp and adding a few at a time is so they don’t clump together again when the fall into the pot.
+Of course, my kids have never complained about clumped noodles.
+In fact, they have always laid claim to them.
 Give a gentle stir a couple of times while adding noodles.

 After adding noodles, place lid on pot and allow to simmer on low for about another 45 minutes.